 Pros & Cons

-In spite of having such an elevated price tag, the TH 900’s don’t really deliver the ultimate listening experience.
-Offering a great fit and finish, the build quality is certainly solid.
+Offering a great fit and finish, the build quality of the TH 900 makes them some of the best audiophile headphones out there.
 The headphones are comfortable too.
-Additionally, soft ear cups and an easily adjustable headband will make your listening experiences more than enjoyable.
-Nonetheless, the lacquered and red finish and synthetic leather earpads on these ones might not satisfy everyone.
-Without a doubt, they are soft and supple, but they are not as good as other headphones (we think about the “HD 800 S” or the “Q 701”).
+Soft ear cups and an easily adjustable headband will make your listening experiences more than enjoyable.
+Nonetheless, the lacquered and red finish and synthetic leather earpads on these won’t be unanimously approved.

 As a result, these are very smooth and well balanced.
-Evidence of this is the equilibrium between upper bass frequencies and lower mid range which is unbelievably good.
+Evidence of this is the equilibrium between upper bass frequencies and lower midrange.
 Disappointingly, the cable which the headphones come with is not detachable.
 You should also consider buying an additional amplifier to drive these headphones properly.
-All things considered, with these headphones, the “law of diminishing returns” applies in the sound department.

 - overall rating 90%